-- 70. Rule 38.19 of the 2016-2017 IAAF Competition Rules establishes that "Cases asserting antidoping rule violations may be heard directly by CAS with no requirement for a prior hearing, with the consent of the IAAF, the Athlete, WADA and any Anti-Doping Organisation that would have had the right to appeal a first hearing decision to CAS". - 71.
+- 74. Rule 38.19 of the 2016-2017 IAAF Competition Rules establishes that "Cases asserting antidoping rule violations may be heard directly by CAS with no requirement for a prior hearing, with the consent of the IAAF, the Athlete, WADA and any Anti-Doping Organisation that would have had the right to appeal a first hearing decision to CAS". - 75.
 The Panel notes that, pursuant to Rule 42.15 of the 2016-2017 IAAF Competition Rules, the standard time-limit for an appeal to CAS is 45 days from receipt of the decision to be appealed.
-Then, an additional time limit of 15 days is granted to the Appellant to file its appeal brief, which gives a total of maximum 60 days to refer a case in full to the CAS. - 72.
-On 18 December 2015, the Appellant informed the Athlete of her right to a CAS hearing, which she requested pursuant to Rule 38.19 of the 2016-2017 IAAF Competition Rules on 31 December 2015.
-The Appellant filed its request for arbitration with the CAS on 19 February 2016 (fifty days after the Athlete requested a hearing), which the Panel finds to be a reasonable and timely period for purposes of the admissibility of this Request for Arbitration.
+Then, an additional time limit of 15 days is granted to the Appellant to file its appeal brief, which gives a total of maximum 60 days to refer a case in full to the CAS. - 76.
+On 18 December 2015, the Appellant informed the Athlete of his right to a CAS hearing, which he requested pursuant to Rule 38.19 of the 2016-2017 IAAF Competition Rules on 29 January 2016.
+The Appellant filed its request for arbitration with the CAS on 23 February 2016 (twenty-five days after the Athlete requested a hearing), which the Panel finds to be a reasonable and timely period for purposes of the admissibility of this Request for Arbitration. - 77.
+Finally, pursuant to Rule 47 of the IAAF Rules, the statute of limitation for anti-doping rule violation proceedings is "ten years from the date on which the anti-doping rule violation is asserted to have occurred".